cidrblock/podcastd/README.md

 ```
 python app.py
 ```
 3) Add some subscriptions, some helper scripts to convert OMPL files to yaml can be found in the `init` directory.
+Update the `podcasts.yml` to suit your tastes.

 ```
 pip install pyyaml